devSchacht/essential-image-optimization/app/partials/book.md

         data-src="https://res.cloudinary.com/ddxwdqwkr/image/upload/q_100/v1502426282/essential-image-optimization/Modern-Image5.jpg"
         alt="JPEG compression artifacts can be increasingly perceived as we shift from best quality to lowest" />
 </picture>
-<figcaption>JPEG: Perceivable JPEG compression artifacts can increase as we shift from best quality to lowest.</figcaption>
+<figcaption>JPEG: Perceivable JPEG compression artifacts can increase as we shift from best quality to lowest.
+Note that image quality scores in one tool can be very different to quality scores in another.</figcaption>
 </figure>

 When choosing what quality setting to opt for, consider what quality bucket your images fall into: